 One of the many challenges of aging is that you may start to notice blurry spots or shadows that seem to float around in your vision.
 No matter how many eye baths you take or eyedrops you squirt, they won’t go away.
 This is because floaters are not on your eye but inside your eye.
+Supplements for eye floaters may help.

 The inside of the eyeball is made up of a collagen jelly called vitreous.
 Vitreous maintains the round shape of your eyeball and keeps the retina in place.